 Prebiotics are natural, non-digestible fibers and nutrients that feed the good bacteria in the gut.

-In contrast to the action of a probiotic, which provides living microorganisms, prebiotics stimulate the activity of beneficial bacteria, helping them grow.
+In contrast to the action of a probiotic, which provides living microorganisms, prebiotics stimulates the activity of beneficial bacteria, helping them grow.

 However, probiotics and prebiotics focus on just one side of the